'A new pandemic': Experts urge province to vaccinate essential workers as hospitals reach capacity | CBC News

 WATCH | Dr. Peter Juni, the scientific director of the Ontario COVID-19 Science Advisory Table, speaks to CBC's Rosemary Barton about the need to vaccinate essential workers:

-Speaking on CBC News Network Sunday, Spiegelman said to take care of one ICU patient on life support it takes a whole team of health care professionals, including at least five nurses in a 24-hour period, social workers, respiratory therapists, dietitians and more.
-This, as the health sector faces "a huge nursing shortage," he added.
+Speaking on CBC News Network Sunday, Spiegelman said to care for one ICU patient on life support it takes a whole team of health care professionals, including at least five nurses in a 24-hour period, social workers, respiratory therapists, dietitians and more.
+This, as the health sector faces "a huge nursing shortage," he said.

-He said the government's "emergency break" to shut down the province is necessary, but only time will tell if it's enough.
+He said the government's "emergency brake" to shut down the province is necessary, but only time will tell if it's enough.

 Jüni, for his part, said he will be advising the Ontario government in the coming days and weeks to pivot the vaccination campaign to essential workers.